-Given the continuously evolving COVID-19 situation and uncertainty of when this pandemic may be effectively contained, Amara has activated its business continuity plan at all its business units, put in place cost containment measures and brought forth revenue enhancement initiatives to recover the business operations and financial performance.
+Amara has activated its business continuity plan at all its business units, put in place cost containment measures and brought forth revenue enhancement initiatives to recover the business operations and financial performance.

-Some of the cost containment measures adopted by Amara include reduction of casual labour, leave clearance by employees, deferred discretionary expenses and non-critical capital expenditures, and cancellation of contractual obligations with suppliers due to non-utilisation of services.
+Some of the cost containment measures adopted by Amara include reduction of casual labour, training employees to perform lateral services, leave clearence by employees, deferred discretionary expenses and non-critical capital expenditures, and cancellation of contractual obligations with suppliers due to non-utilisation of services.